DonaldFaQ/BeHappy/README.md

 For further help and some screenshots have a look at the [Wiki](https://github.com/jones1913/BeHappy/wiki).

 ## Kurtnoise fork
-I decided to fork the main tree in order to update the tool but also take back into action the latest features from Avisynth+ (i.e channel mask for audio transcoding).
+I decided to fork the main tree in order to update the tool but also take back into action the latest features from Avisynth+ (especially channel mask for audio transcoding).